Skip to content

 What HDD size should we buy?

 Surveillance-rated drives in 8 / 10 / 16 TB sizes.
-8 TB is the commodity sweet spot (best ₹/TB).
+8 TB is the commodity sweet spot (best capacity-per-drive value).
 16 TB makes sense for NVRs with limited bay count.
 The calculator shows the HDD count for each size; the right choice depends on the NVR's drive-bay count and the operational policy (RAID-1, RAID-5, RAID-6 affects usable capacity vs raw).

 Does the calculator include the operating-system overhead and RAID parity?